AmbroseT/RepData_PeerAssessment1/PA1_template.md

 All plots created in this assignment are **ggplot2** plots, consisting of histograms and time series plots.
 The **gridExtra** library package allows for grid arrangement of multiple plots created with **ggplot2**, and **grid** is required for **gridExtra**. **xtable** is used to convert tables into HTML format.

-NOTE: The R code for constructing the plots in this analysis will be excluded during the analysis.
+NOTE: The R code for constructing the plots and table in this analysis will be excluded during the analysis.
 Instead, they can be found in the Appendix at the end of this analysis, or in the **PA1_template.Rmd** file.

 ## Loading the Data